 The very last part of the process is validating that your user entered a good code.
 When they enter a 2FA code from their phone app, you'll need to retrieve their secret from your database and generate the same code according to a certain algorithm.

-If you'd like to see an entire sample implementation written in C#, I plan on making one in the next few days.
-(Update: You can check it out here.)
+If you'd like to see an implementation written in C#, check this out.